 Kalika Khetu is a remote village located in the Jumla district of western Nepal.
-Its health post serves as a medical clinic and birthing center to approximately 4,500 people from the village of Kalika Khetu and surrounding communities.
+Its health center serves as a medical clinic and birthing center to approximately 4,500 people from the village of Kalika Khetu and surrounding communities.
 Due in large part to its remoteness and the difficult mountainous terrain, the national electric grid does not reach any part of the Jumla district.
 Jumla District Headquarters and some other towns and villages in Jumla receive electricity from small hydropower plants, but there is no centralized source of electricity in the district.

-Project Dates: 2021
+Project Dates: July, 2021

 Location: Kalika Khetu, Jumla, Nepal

 Thank you to Sol Homes and the Townshend Lamarre Foundation and to all of the individuals who supported this project.